Classical Art Tutor, European and Italian Art History.

 I also worked in Pompeii for four seasons assisting in archaelogical studies of the ancient ruins while studying the frescoes and mosaics and doing field drawings.

 All of this training and experience helped me to become an excellent teacher of art and art history.
 Learning is not a spectator's sport, and for those that are willing to open their minds and turn off the television, the end results are very fulfilling.
+Whether you are just beginning, a student needing some guidance or an artist looking to learn new techniques, I can help you achieve your desires.

 I am a very patient teacher.
 I understand how frustrating art can be, but I can also help you to see and understand the steps to enjoying art.